ArchDD/SwissTournament/README.md

 # Tournament
-A basic swiss ranking tournament database created as part of Udacity's Full Stack Web Developer nanodegree
+A basic swiss ranking tournament database that assumes there are even number of competitors

 ## Table of contents